danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="phone.joinGroupCall.html" name="phone.joinGroupCall">Join a group call: phone.joinGroupCall</a>

+* <a href="chatlists.joinChatlistUpdates.html" name="chatlists.joinChatlistUpdates">Join channels and supergroups recently added to a chat folder deep link »: chatlists.joinChatlistUpdates</a>

 * <a href="channels.leaveChannel.html" name="channels.leaveChannel">Leave a channel/supergroup: channels.leaveChannel</a>

 * <a href="phone.leaveGroupCall.html" name="phone.leaveGroupCall">Leave a group call: phone.leaveGroupCall</a>

+* <a href="chatlists.getExportedInvites.html" name="chatlists.getExportedInvites">List all chat folder deep links » associated to a folder: chatlists.getExportedInvites</a>

 * <a href="stats.loadAsyncGraph.html" name="stats.loadAsyncGraph">Load channel statistics graph asynchronously: stats.loadAsyncGraph</a>